Siege of Turin: Background

 The War of the Spanish Succession was triggered by the death in November 1700 of the childless Charles II of Spain.
 He named his heir as Philip of Anjou, grandson of Louis XIV of France, and on 16 November, he became king of the Spanish Empire.
 In addition to mainland Spain, this included the Spanish Netherlands, large parts of Italy, and much of Central and South America.
 In 1701, disputes over territorial and commercial rights led to war between France, Spain, and the Grand Alliance, whose candidate was Charles, younger son of Leopold I, Holy Roman Emperor.

 Fighting in Northern Italy centred on the Spanish-held Duchies of Milan and Mantua, which were considered essential to the security of Austria's southern borders.
 In March 1701, French troops occupied both cities; Victor Amadeus II, Duke of Savoy, allied with France, in return for which his daughter Maria Luisa married Philip V.

-In October 1703, Victor Amadeus decided his interests were better served by switching sides to join the Grand Alliance and during 1704, French armies under de la Feuillade captured Savoyard territories north of the Alps in Villefranche and the County of Savoy.
+In October 1703, Victor Amadeus switched sides to join the Grand Alliance.
+The following year, French armies under de la Feuillade captured Savoyard territories north of the Alps in Villefranche and the County of Savoy.
 Vendôme conducted a simultaneous offensive in Piedmont, and by the end of 1705 Turin was the only significant city still under Savoyard control.

 To prevent interference from Imperial forces in Lombardy, Vendôme took the offensive and his victory at Calcinato on 19 April drove them into the Trentino valley.
 The Austrian commander Prince Eugene returned from Vienna and quickly restored order; this left 30,000 Imperial troops around Verona facing 40,000 French spread between the Mincio and Adige rivers.
 On 12 May, 48,000 men under de la Feuillade arrived outside Turin, although they did not completely encircle it until 19 June.

 However, after a serious defeat at Ramillies in Flanders on 23 May, Louis XIV ordered Vendôme back to France and on 8 July he relinquished command in Italy to the inexperienced Philippe II, Duke of Orléans, although it has been argued he was fortunate to be recalled before Prince Eugene exposed his poor strategic planning for the theatre.
 Orléans was given Ferdinand de Marsin as his main advisor and while neither was a match for the prince, Vendôme was confident they could prevent him intervening at Turin.